 – educating users on key management and endpoint security.

-Rather than being viewed as inherently risky or inherently secure, no-KYC wallets are increasingly treated as neutral infrastructure whose safety depends on how they are implemented and used.
+Rather than being viewed as inherently risky or inherently secure, no-KYC wallets are increasingly treated as technical components whose safety depends on system design, operational controls, and usage practices.

 A Changing Security Model in Digital Finance

-The growing attention around no-KYC crypto wallets reflects a broader change in how digital finance is secured.
+The growing attention around so-called no-KYC crypto wallets reflects a broader shift in how digital finance is secured.
 Identity-based controls are no longer the sole mechanism for managing risk.
-Instead, cryptographic ownership, behavioural analysis, and on-chain monitoring are becoming central components of security strategy.
+Instead, cryptographic ownership, behavioural analysis, and on-chain monitoring are becoming important components of modern security strategies.

-As blockchain adoption continues to expand, no-KYC crypto wallets are likely to remain part of the ecosystem — not as replacements for regulated platforms, but as parallel tools that require adjusted security assumptions and mitigation approaches.
+As blockchain adoption continues to expand, no-KYC wallets are expected to remain part of the ecosystem — not as replacements for regulated platforms, but as complementary tools that require adjusted security assumptions and mitigation approaches.

-Understanding their architecture and threat implications is becoming increasingly important for anyone involved in securing modern digital asset infrastructure.
+Understanding their architecture and threat implications is becoming increasingly important for organisations working to secure digital asset systems and transaction processes.